pbauermeister/ScanTube/README_KEY.md

     4. Create credentials of type API key
     5. Copy or note the key value

-2. To store the key in your computer, outside the source code repository, edit/create this file:

-   ``<my-home-dir>/.gradle/gradle.properties``

-   Attention: you are responsible for the security and backup of this location!

-3. In this `gradle.properties` file, have the line:

-   ``SCANTUBE_GOOGLEAPIS_YOUTUBE_APPKEY="your-key-here"``

 ## B. Google API key for access to Cloud Vision

 1. You can use the same key as above, or create a separate key